Charles Borromeo: Period in Rome

-On 25 December 1559 Borromeo's uncle Cardinal Giovanni Angelo Medici was elected as Pope Pius IV.
+On 25 December 1559, Borromeo's uncle Cardinal Giovanni Angelo Medici was elected as Pope Pius IV.
 The newly elected pope required his nephew to come to Rome, and on 13 January 1560 appointed him protonotary apostolic.
 Shortly thereafter, on 31 January 1560, the pope created him cardinal, and thus Borromeo as cardinal-nephew was entrusted with both the public and the privy seal of the ecclesiastical state.
 He was also brought into the government of the Papal States and appointed a supervisor of the Franciscans, Carmelites and Knights of Malta.

 During his four years in Rome, Borromeo lived in austerity, obliged the Roman Curia to wear black, and established an academy of learned persons, the Academy of the Vatican Knights, publishing their memoirs as the Noctes Vaticanae.

 Borromeo organized the third and last session of the Council of Trent, in 1562–63.
 He had a large share in the making of the Tridentine Catechism (Catechismus Romanus).
-In 1561, Borromeo founded and endowed a college at Pavia, today known as Almo Collegio Borromeo, which he dedicated to Justina of Padua.
+In 1561, Borromeo founded and endowed a college at Pavia, today known as Almo Collegio Borromeo which he dedicated to Justina of Padua.

 On 19 November 1562, his older brother, Federico, suddenly died.
 His family urged Borromeo to seek permission to return to the lay state (laicization), to marry and have children so that the family name would not become extinct, but he decided not to leave the ecclesiastic state.
 His brother's death, along with his contacts with the Jesuits and the Theatines and the example of bishops such as Bartholomew of Braga, were the causes of the conversion of Borromeo towards a more strict and operative Christian life, and his aim became to put into practice the dignity and duties of the bishop as drafted by the recent Council of Trent.

 Archbishop of Milan

 Borromeo was appointed the administrator of the Archdiocese of Milan on 7 February 1560.
 To this end, he was ordained a deacon on 21 December of that same year.
 After his decision to stay in the service of the Church, he was ordained a priest (4 September 1563) and on 7 December 1563 he was consecrated as a bishop in the Sistine Chapel by Cardinal Giovanni Serbelloni.
-Borromeo was formally appointed archbishop of Milan on 12 May 1564, after the former archbishop Ippolito II d'Este waived his claims on that archbishopric, but he was only allowed by the pope to leave Rome one year later.
+Borromeo was formally appointed archbishop of Milan on 12 May 1564 at the age of 25, after the former archbishop Ippolito II d'Este waived his claims on that archbishopric, but he was only allowed by the pope to leave Rome one year later.
 Borromeo made his formal entry into Milan as archbishop on 23 September 1565.